 - Photo ID is required for the midterm and final exams. - Midterm and final exams will be delivered via Nexus.
-Students must have video capability and be prepared to present their student ID. - Midterm and final exams are open book. - Students are permitted to view only the following authorized course material: - Class notes, slides, recordings, sample code or database file, assignment descriptions and solutions posted by the instructor. - Course textbook. - Student's own course notes and assignment submissions. - Students may use an external tool such as a text editor or diagramming tool to answer questions before entering them into the exam. - Students may contact the instructor to ask questions. - External resources (or any material not listed above) are NOT PERMITTED. - o Communication with others (except the instructor) is NOT PERMITTED. - All work must be entirely the students' own.
+Students must have video capability and be prepared to present their student ID. - Midterm and final exams are open book. - o Students are permitted to view only the following authorized course material: - Class notes, slides, recordings, sample code, assignment descriptions and solutions posted by the instructor. - Course textbook. - Student's own course notes and assignment submissions. - Students may use an external tool such as an IDE or text editor to answer questions before entering them into the exam. - Students may contact the instructor to ask questions. - o External resources (or any material not listed above) are NOT PERMITTED. - o Communication with others (except the instructor) is NOT PERMITTED. - All work must be entirely the students' own.
 Collaboration or sharing of work is NOT PERMITTED.